 - While Filch chased them in the hallways, Harry, Ron, Hermione and Neville all stuck together and helped each other get back to the common room.

 Protecting your family members can be a hard thing to do when you are a foster/adoptive child.
 For one reason sometimes past hurts make it hard to think about other people.
-My son would agree that after being taken from his biological home, he worried about what would happen to himself.
+One of my kids would agree that after being taken from their biological home, they worried about what would happen to themselves.
 He just doesn’t worry about his adoptive brother getting bullied by other kids because he is more concerned about getting picked on himself.
 Our whole family actually had a talk after reading this chapter about what to do when your brother/sister is getting picked on by other neighborhood kids.
 We talked about how it is okay to tell a friend that you do not want to play or hang out with them if they are going to pick on your brother/sister.
 Family members protect each other and stick together.
 Friends might move away.

 “My daughter and one of my sons would also say that as a foster/adoptive kid, it’s not always easy to stick together with your family.”

 My daughter and one of my sons would also say that as a foster/adoptive kid, it’s not always easy to stick together with your family.
-I can remember going to an amusement park and constantly having to tell my son to wait in line for rides with our family and not the people in front of us.
-When my son was only two years old, he would go to any man and call him “Daddy.”
-At church we had to make sure that he went home with us and not someone else.
+I can remember going to an amusement park and constantly having to tell one child to wait in line for rides with our family and not the people in front of us.
+When one child was very small, they would go to any man and call him “Daddy.”
+At church we had to make sure that this child went home with us and not someone else.

 “When everyone sticks together and protects each other, you will feel more loved and the world isn’t AS scary.”